buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

     The `cvsmodule` for the Buildbot source code is ``buildbot``.

 ``branch``
-    a string which will be used in a :option:`-r` argument.
+    a string which will be used in a `-r` argument.
     This is most useful for specifying a branch to work on.
     Defaults to ``HEAD``.